ids/cluster-builder/docs/coreos-iscsi-storage.md

     targetd_server_namespace=default

 These same settings will be used to create the corresponding __ISCSI provisioner manifests__ that will bind the provisioner to the __Targetd Storage Appliance__.

+> __Note__ that the following has been bundled into the `coreos-init.yml` playbook.
+If you have already executed `coreos-init.yml` you can skip setting up Ansible and/or running `coreos-iscsi-script.yml`.
+However if you have made changes to the configuration, you can re-run the playbooks at any time.

 Once the CoreOS cluster has been deployed via the [PXE method](README_CoreOS.md) we need to prep CoreOS for ansible management.
 This makes use of an __ansible-galaxy__ [module](https://coreos.com/blog/managing-coreos-with-ansible.html) to bootstrap CoreOS with a lightweight version of __python__ to enable ansible modules.